 There have been reports of visitors being deported due to incorrect details (such as wrong date of birth or mispelt names) on the online application form.
-If you do apply for an e-visa double check all your information provided is 100% accurate.
+If you do apply for an e-visa, double-check that all the information you provide is 100% accurate.

 At this time, citizens of the following countries do not need to apply in advance for a Vietnamese visa (when arriving by either air or land) for certain lengths of stay.
 Always double-check visa requirements before you travel as policies change regularly.

 |Belarus, Denmark, Finland, France, Germany, Italy, Japan, South Korea, Norway, Russia, Spain, Sweden, UK||15|

 It’s possible to enter Cambodia or Laos from Vietnam and then re-enter Vietnam without having to apply for another visa.
 However, you must hold a multiple-entry visa before you leave Vietnam.

 Single-entry visas can no longer be changed to multiple-entry visas inside Vietnam.